sinedied/talks/clean-dev-env/clean-dev-env-conf.md

 ]

 ???
-Hi everyone, I'm Yohan and if like me you like working in a clean environment, you'll probably like this talk.
+Hi everyone, I'm Yohan and if like me you like working in a clean environment, then this talk is for you.

-I'll start by telling you the story of developer, that has been dropped on a new project.
+I'll start by telling you the story of developer, that lands on a new project.

 ---